Study: Sleeping Pills Can Greatly Increase Risk for Accidents

 According to the team of researchers, these risks were equivalent to having a blood alcohol concentration limit between 0.06 and 0.11 percent.
 The legal limit in all states is 0.08.

 Driving while impaired can severely limit a drivers ability to react to situations on the road and can greatly increase their risk for being involved in an accident.

-If you or a loved one has been injured by an impaired driver, you may be entitled to compensation for lost wages and pain and suffering.
+If you or a loved one has been injured by an impaired driver, it is in your best interest to consult with a committed auto accident attorney in Tulsa to find out if you may be entitled to compensation for lost wages and pain and suffering.